Inedo/inedo-docs/Content/proget/api/security/users/list.md

 ## Sample Usage Scripts

-The following scripts will export a complete list user information as a `.csv` file.
+The following scripts will export a complete list User information as a `.csv` file.
 The `.csv` will be formatted with the headers shown in this example:

 ```sql
 Name,DisplayName,Email,Password